Palaniappan-AR/Email_Insights_RAG_LLAMA/README.md

   •	Updates the email’s tags in Elasticsearch based on the Llama response using a batch update process.

 # File Descriptions
-  •	high_priority_mails_2024.pkl: A pickle file that stores the queried email list for reusability.
+  •	high_priority_mails_2024.pkl: A pickle file that stores the queried email list for reusability.<br />
   •	jsons/high_priority_mails.json: A JSON file that stores the Llama-generated email responses for ES updates.

 # Execute the Script to:
-  •	Query Elasticsearch for relevant emails.
+  •	Query Elasticsearch for relevant emails.<br />
-  •	Preprocess, chunk, and generate embeddings.
+  •	Preprocess, chunk, and generate embeddings.<br />
-  •	User gives prompt for queries and fetch relevant results.
+  •	User gives prompt for queries and fetch relevant results.<br />
   •	Send the selected email for Llama analysis and update Elasticsearch.

 # Updating Elasticsearch: